lxc/incus/doc/instance-exec.md

 ### Execution mode

-LXD can execute commands either interactively or non-interactively.
+Incus can execute commands either interactively or non-interactively.

 In interactive mode, a pseudo-terminal device (PTS) is used to handle input (stdin) and output (stdout, stderr).
 This mode is automatically selected by the CLI if connected to a terminal emulator (and not run from a script).